fierce-bri/EspioQuest/README.md

        # -lsfml-audio \
        # -lsfml-network

-Ensure you have SFML installed in your PC, and refer to 'Screenshots and instructions.pdf' file to open the file correctly in your QT Creator IDE
+Ensure you have SFML installed in your PC, and refer to 'Screenshots and instructions.pdf' file to open the file correctly in your QT Creator IDE.
+Don't forget to change the paths in any line of code that loads pictures or sounds after downloading pictures and sounds from the 'pictures.zip' file